 This style of tap is operated by foot operated floor taps which are available in both single and double pedals.
 The double pedal version has a stop function so that constant flow can be controlled.

-All of these styles of taps come in a variety of styles so just because you require more specialist taps that you don’t have a lack of choice for your bathroom.
-As modern designs flourish you can guarantee that style will not have to suffer for practicality.
+All of these designs of taps come in a variety of styles.
+So just because you require more specialist taps then you shouldn't have a lack of choice for your bathroom.
+As contemporary designs flourish you can guarantee that style will not have to suffer for practicality.

 What Designs of Bathroom Taps might help Disabled Users in the Future?

-One thing for sure, with the progress in digital technology such developments may not be too far away in the future.
+One thing for sure, with the progress in digital technology such developments may not be too far from appearing.
 A vast range of digital showers already exist which allow you to set the temperature of the water before entering the shower through wireless technology.
 How long will it be before this extends to controlling the flow of water and temperature of your bathroom taps?